Poems

 nod in a ditch, escapees

-from someone’s garden.
+garden.
 It isn’t

 until I’m on my way back